Natchez Trace State Park: The park

 The 10154 acre park was built during the New Deal on land bought from residents who could no longer farm the land due to erosion.
 Along with many acres of woodlands, the land included four lakes.
 A swimming beach and a 47-room resort inn and restaurant complex were built.
 Today, the park includes cabins, a group lodge, camping areas, picnicking sites, playgrounds, a ball-field, a regulation pistol firing range, hiking trails, a wrangler camp, 250 mi of horse riding trails, a park store, and an archery range.

 Park activities

-Cub Lake (58 acre) offers swimming, jon-boats and paddle boats.
+Cub Lake (58 acre) offers swimming, johnboats and paddle boats.
 Boats are rented between Memorial Day and Labor Day.
 Cub Lake offers a free public swim beach.

 The large recreational lake, Pin Oak Lake at 690 acre, features two boat ramps.
 Water skiing in the park is allowed on this lake only.
 Other activities are fishing, picnicking, swimming, R.V. camping and more.
 Over-night guests are not required to have a permit.
 The Pin Oak Lodge offers a swimming pool for inn and cabin guests.

 Browns Lake, 167 acre, and Maples Lake, 90 acre, each have a single boat ramp.
-Jon-boats, life jackets and paddles are made available on a first-come, first-served basis, and permits are available at both sites.
+Johnboats, life jackets and paddles are made available on a first-come, first-served basis, and permits are available at both sites.

 Natchez Trace Park has 250 mi of riding trails in the south end of the park.